Wolverine971/9takes/src/blog/people/politicians/Donald-Trump.md

 Trump's approach to problem-solving is quintessential Type 8.
 In his book "The Art of the Deal," he reveals insights that go beyond simple negotiation tactics.
 For instance, he writes, "I never get too attached to one deal or one approach...I keep a lot of balls in the air, because most deals fall out, no matter how promising they seem at first."

 This flexibility and willingness to pivot is a hallmark of Type 8 problem-solving.
-Former Secretary of State Rex Tillerson once said of negotiating with Trump, "He would often say, 'Here's what I want to do and here's how I want to do it.'
+Former Secretary of State Rex Tillerson once said of negotiating with Trump, "**He would often say, 'Here's what I want to do and here's how I want to do it.'
 And I would have to say to him, 'Mr. President, I understand what you want to do, but you can't do it that way.
-It violates the law.'"
+It violates the law.'**"

 Trump's resilience in the face of setbacks is another Type 8 trait.
 After facing several bankruptcies in the 1990s, Trump managed to rebuild his brand and business empire.
 He famously said, "I've used my bankruptcy laws to my own advantage.
 I've made great deals before and after."